-- Metal furniture
+- Metal finishes

-- Leather furniture
+- Wood and leather furniture

-On our solid stainless steel and aluminium furniture, where we state the finish is high-gloss or polished, this means the metal work has been polished so that it has a near mirror-like finish.
-But, the finish will look different to a mirrored/glass finish and will naturally contain light polishing swirls and very slight indentations that are to be expected from an item forged from metal.
-After use, much like the casing of expensive wrist watch, the polished metal will show very light scratches however these will in no way detract from the overall look or the piece.
+On hand-forged solid stainless steel and aluminium furniture, the metalwork has been polished so that it has a near mirror-like finish.
+But, the finish will look slightly duller than a glass mirrored item and will naturally contain light polishing swirls and light scratches (see example, right).
+Gentle indentations are to be expected from an item forged from metal.
+On joins, some soldering marks may be visible - this is normal and a requirement of solid and safe furniture.

 - Not suitable for outdoor use